-Here’s an example of this in action:
+Here’s an example of live Ajax search in action:

-Live search guesses what users are searching for as they type and helps them find relevant content faster.
-This is a huge improvement from the default WordPress search.
+Live search guesses what users are searching for as they type, which helps them find relevant content faster.
+This will often increase pageviews and reduce the bounce rate.

-Adding Ajax Search to WordPress with a WordPress Plugin
+Adding Ajax Search to WordPress With a WordPress Plugin

 Displaying Ajax Live Search on Your WordPress Site